The following is a list of resources available to students and employees at Rancho Santiago Community College District.

 Employee Assistance Program (EAP)

-EAP is a free confidential service that can help UCI employees with any personal concerns including relationship concerns and issues related to sex offenses.
+EAP is a free confidential service that can help employees with any personal concerns including relationship concerns and issues related to sex offenses.
 Guidance Resource Program is available 24 hours a day seven days a week to assist employees.

 Sexual Misconduct Resources in the Community